Skip to content

 7. Nuclear Options (Not Recommended)

-As said this option is not recommended as it may disable some of the Windows features.
+This option is not recommended as it may disable some of the Windows features.
 If you are desperately in need of more space then try the below ones.

 • Disable Hibernation: When you hibernate your system, the contents in the RAM are stored on the hard disk to save the amount of power usage.
-Once you turn on your PC these hibernate system file will be taken back into RAM.
+Once you turn on your PC these hibernate system files will be taken back into RAM.
 So disabling the hibernation will help to gain some amount of disk space.

 • Disable System Restore: To free up some disk space disable the system restore feature in your Windows operating system.
 But you won’t be able to perform a system restore if your PC gets corrupted.